Certificate Authority Overview

 A common requirement among Certificate Authorities is the ability to validate certificates or their contents before, during, or after the signing process and before they're stored and published.
 For this reason, EJBCA provides the Validator construct, where Validators can be instanced and configured based on templates and configured to have various effects on the issuance process, varying from just warning to outright rejecting the certificate being issued.
 Examples of validation operations are:

-Validators can be created and edited in the CA UI and are chosen per CA for use.
+Validators are created and configured in the CA UI and selected per CA.

 CA Lifecycle